rmungar/rmungar/README.md

 ## 👤 About Me

+  **Hey there!**
+  I'm a junior full-stack developer that really enjoys backend over frontend, but I still do both.

+  Here is some personal info:

 - 🕛 Age: 19
 - 💼 Currently: Student at IES Rafael Alberti
 - 📖 Academic background: Technological Baccalaureate, Higher Vocational Cualification In Cross-Platform Application Development, C1 English Cualification Certified by Cambridge